MohamadGouse547/example-voting-app/README.md

 4) File system scan:

-This stage is to check if there is any vulnaribilities in the dependencies using 3rd party tool trivy.
-It will generate a report and export inside a seprate file.
+This stage is to check if there is any vulnerabilities in the dependencies using 3rd party tool trivy.
+It will generate a report and export it inside a separate file.

 5) SonarQube Analysis: